Dixon's contract extended through 2023-24 season

 Photos by Sharon Ellman

 Dixon needed little time to complete the second-largest turnaround in school history.
-In his first season, Dixon led TCU to a 24-15 record, an improvement of 12 wins from the previous season.
+In his first season, Dixon led TCU to a 24-15 record in 2016-17, an improvement of 12 wins from the previous season.
 Win No. 24 gave TCU its first postseason championship, when it beat Georgia Tech, 88-56, at Madison Square Garden for in the NIT title.
-The victory also tied for the second-most wins in school history was the most since the 1997-98 season (27-6).
+The victory also tied for the second-most wins in school history and was the most in 19 seasons.

 Dixon showed the nation that TCU can win in the Big 12 Conference.
-After compiling eight Big 12 wins in their first four seasons in the league combined, the Frogs won a school-record six games in 2016-17.
-TCU finished a program-best eighth in the Big 12 and did so by accomplishing rare feats like sweeping the season series over Texas for the first time in 30 years, defeating Iowa State for the first time in 20 years and winning at Kansas State for the first time in 18 years.
-TCU's run to the NIT title was sparked by defeating a top-ranked team for the first time in school history when it beat No. 1 Kansas in the quarterfinals of the Phillips 66 Big 12 Championship.
+After compiling eight Big 12 wins in their first four seasons in the league combined, the Frogs won six games in 2016-17.
+TCU accomplished rare feats like sweeping the season series over Texas for the first time in 30 years, defeating Iowa State for the first time in 20 years and winning at Kansas State for the first time in 18 years.
+TCU’s run to the NIT title was sparked by defeating a top-ranked team for the first time in school history when it beat No. 1 Kansas in the quarterfinals of the Phillips 66 Big 12 Championship.

 Dixon's 13-year head coaching tenure at Pitt saw the Panthers compile a 328-123 record and earn 11 NCAA Tournament berths, including three Sweet Sixteen appearances and one NCAA Regional Final.
 He is one of only eight coaches nationally to guide their program to 11 NCAA Tournament appearances in the last 13 seasons and led Pitt to its first two NCAA Tournament No. 1 seeds in 2009 and 2011.
 Only two coaches (Mark Few and Roy Williams) in NCAA history took their school to the NCAA Tournament more times in their first 13 seasons as a head coach than Dixon.